lightsparkdev/js-sdk/packages/wallet-cli/README.md

 ## create-and-init-wallet

-This command will create a new wallet for the user and initialize it with a name and a currency.
+This command will create a new wallet for the user and initialize it using new signing keys.
 It will also mint a JWT for the user and store it in `.lightsparkenv` for future use.

 ```bash
 lightspark-wallet create-and-init-wallet -u someUserId123 --test